HOMEBLOGINQUIRYSEARCH

 2. Ionis' Spinraza (nusinersen) is a drug for the treatment of spinal muscular atrophy, a rare genetic disorder.

-3. Roche's Luxturna (voretigene neparvovec) is a gene therapy drug for the treatment of Leber congenital amaurosis, a rare inherited form of blindness.
+3. Roche's Luxturna (voretigene neparvovec) is a gene therapy drug for treating Leber congenital amaurosis, a rare inherited form of blindness.

 rna vs dna

-There are several other RNA drugs that are currently in clinical trials:
+Several other RNA drugs are currently in clinical trials:

 1. Novartis' Zilretta (riluzole) is a drug for the treatment of osteoarthritis.

-2. Sanofi's Dupixent (dupilumab) is a drug for the treatment of atopic dermatitis.
+2. Sanofi's Dupixent (dupilumab) is a drug for treating atopic dermatitis.

-3. AstraZeneca's Imfinzi (durvalumab) is a drug for the treatment of lung cancer.
+3. AstraZeneca's Imfinzi (durvalumab) is a drug for lung cancer treatment.

-4. Merck's Keytruda (pembrolizumab) is a drug for the treatment of various types of cancer.
+4. Merck's Keytruda (pembrolizumab) is a drug for treating various types of cancer.

-5. Genentech's Actemra (tocilizumab) is a drug for the treatment of rheumatoid arthritis.
+5. Genentech's Actemra (tocilizumab) is a drug for treating rheumatoid arthritis.

 We hope you liked this article.
 Please share it with your friends.
 Thank you for reading!